 My favorites:

-- The foosball table in the cat
+- The foosball table in the Katze

-- The foosball table in the Barbarabar on Hamburger Berg
+- The foosball table in the Barbarabar

 Sometimes foosball tables are also available in combination with bowling or billiards or in larger arcade halls.
 Have a look at the next 3 Hamburg activities.

-29. Play cool arcade games and VR-games
+29. Arcade games and VR-games

 If you want to play really cool arcade games, you unfortunately have to leave Hamburg.
 There is no large arcade hall in Hamburg like you would expect to find in a city with over a million inhabitants.